solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 ### Seeds

-“Seeds” are inputs in the `find_program_address` function, this method provides an additional seed called a “bump seed.”
-The find*program_address method adds a numeric seed called a bump seed that ensures the result is \_off* on the Ed25519 curve, ie, is not a valid public key and does not have a corresponding secret key.
+"Seeds" are inputs in the `find_program_address` function, this method provides an additional seed called a "bump seed".
+The find_program_address method adds a numeric seed called a bump seed that ensures the result is _off_ the Ed25519 curve, ie, is not a valid public key and does not have a corresponding secret key.

-While you, the developer, determine the seeds to pass into the `find_program_address`, this method provides an additional seed called a “bump seed.”
+While you, the developer, determine the seeds to pass into the `find_program_address`, this method provides an additional seed called a "bump seed".
 The cryptographic function for deriving a PDA results in a key that lies _on_ the Ed25519 curve about 50% of the time.
-The find*program_address method adds a numeric seed called a bump seed that ensures the result \_lies off* on the Ed25519 curve.
+The find_program_address method adds a numeric seed called a bump seed that ensures the result _lies off_ on the Ed25519 curve.
 Addresses off the Ed25519 curve lack a secret key.

 The method begins with the bump seed value 255 and checks if the output is a